sophyzhou/presentation4/Introduction.md

 ##Relation with C and C++

-Objective-C is a super-set of the C programming language which is implemented as set of extensions to C. Objective-C inherits the syntax, primitive types, and flow control statements of C and adds syntax for defining classes and methods.
+Objective-C is implemented as set of extensions to C. It inherits the syntax, primitive types, and flow control statements of C and adds syntax for defining classes and methods.

-Like C++, Objective-C is designed to give C a full capability for object-oriented programming, but the two languages accomplished this using fundamentally distinct philosophies.
-Objective-C is decidedly more dynamic, deferring most of its decisions to run-time rather than compile-time.
-This is reflected in many of the design patterns underlying iOS and OS X development.
+Like C++, Objective-C is designed to give C a full capability for object-oriented programming, but the two languages accomplished this in fundamentally difference ways.
+Since Objective C defers most of its decisions to run-time rather than compile-time, it has more dynamic capacities in the langurage itself.

+Another big difference between C++ and Objective C is the syntax.
 Comparing with C++, the resulting code of Objective-C is more descriptive so that it is virtually less possible to misunderstand or misuse it.
 For example, the following sample code shows a C++ method call with its Objective-C equivalent.

 ```
 // C++